-At the beginning of each course, the professor will provide a clear statement of the basis on which the final mark will be assessed.
+At the beginning of each course, the professor will provide a clear statement of the basis on which the final mark will queensu.ca/academic-calendar be assessed.
 All work assigned and the weight that it will contribute to the final mark will be specified.
-Normally there is both individual and team work included in course assessments.
+Normally there is both individual and teamwork included in course assessments.

-2.6.3 Class Participation
+2.5.3 Class Participation